Data cleansing: Error event schema

 The error event schema holds records of all error events thrown by the quality screens.
-It consists of an error event Fact table with foreign keys to three dimension tables that represent date (when), batch job (where) and screen (who produced error).
+It consists of an error event fact table with foreign keys to three dimension tables that represent a date (when), batch job (where), and screen (who produced error).
 It also holds information about exactly when the error occurred and the severity of the error.
 Also, there is an error event detail fact table with a foreign key to the main table that contains detailed information about in which table, record and field the error occurred and the error condition.